-On 6 March 2020, the Italian Banking Association entered into an addendum to the 2019 credit agreement "Accordo per il credito 2019" with associations some representing enterprises and SMEs (the ABI Agreement 2020).
-Pursuant to the ABI Agreement 2020, the following forbearance measures introduced by the 2019 credit agreement have been extended to loans granted in favour of micro-enterprises and SMEs existing as at 31 January 2020: (i) suspension for up to 12 months of the quota capital amount of the instalments (in relation to long-term facilities) or lease payments (in relation to financial leases in respect of movable and immovable assets); and (ii) an extension of the loan maturity up to a maximum of: (A) in respect of long-term facilities, 100% of the residual length of the amortisation plan; (B) in respect of shorttem facilities and agricultural financing, 270 days and 120 days respectively; and (C) in respect of loans secured by the transfer of immovable assets under article 48-bis of Legislative Decree no. 385 of 1 September 1993 (so-called "patto marciano"), 30 years (depending on the relevant type of asset).
+some associations representing enterprises and SMEs (the ABI Agreement 2020).
+Pursuant to the ABI Agreement 2020, the following forbearance measures introduced by the 2019 credit agreement have been extended to loans granted in favour of micro-enterprises and SMEs existing as at 31 January 2020: (i) suspension for up to 12 months of the quota capital amount of the instalments (in relation to long-term facilities) or lease payments (in relation to financial leases in respect of movable and immovable assets); and (ii) an extension of the loan maturity up to a maximum of: (A) in respect of long-term facilities, 100% of the residual length of the amortisation plan; (B) in respect of shortterm facilities and agricultural financing, 270 days and 120 days respectively; and (C) in respect of loans secured by the transfer of immovable assets under article 48-bis of Legislative Decree no. 385 of 1 September 1993 (so-called "patto marciano"), 30 years (depending on the relevant type of asset).